spectrocloud/librarium/docs/docs-content/architecture/orchestration-spectrocloud.md

 :::info

 Check out the [Cluster API concepts](https://cluster-api.sigs.k8s.io/user/concepts) page for a detailed explanation of the components and concepts used in the Cluster API.
+Cluster API is a Kubernetes sub-project and different from the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/) that you use to interact with your Kubernetes clusters.

 :::

-Cluster API manages the lifecycle of a cluster.
-It helps in automating the process of cluster lifecycle management for platform operations.
-The Cluster API also helps ensure a consistent experience in cluster deployment across multiple infrastructure environments.
+Cluster API automates cluster lifecycle management for platform operations.
+It ensures a consistent experience in cluster deployment across different infrastructure environments.

 ## Workload Cluster Provisioning